what is retinol? the science explained

 what is retinol & what are retinoids?

 When it comes to the skincare world, the terms retinoid and retinol get thrown around a lot.
 They sound the same, but what’s the difference?
 Do they do the same thing?
-Is one between than the other?
+Is one better than the other?
 Retinol is a synthetic derivative of Vitamin A but as mentioned previously, falls under a broader category of retinoids.

 In short, retinoids and retinol are both forms of Vitamin A. They provide similar anti-ageing results, but in different time frames.